Wideband Monitoring of FRB 20180916B Across a Half-Decade Bandwidth Using the Upgraded GMRT: Results

 Previously, \citet{amiri20} reported a power law modelling of the cumulative burst rate for $\FRB$ with a single power law index of $-3.3$.
 However, they did not identify any turnover in the distribution at lower fluences, likely due to the sensitivity limit of CHIME ($400-800$ MHz) or the intrinsic burst distribution.
 Later, \citet{pastor2021} reported power law modelling of the cumulative burst rate for this repeater using the Apertif ($1220-1520$ MHz) telescope, identifying two turnovers.
 For $F > 7.8$ Jy ms, the power law index was $-1.4 \pm 0.1$; for $3.2$ Jy ms $ < F < 7.8$ Jy ms, the index was $-0.7 \pm 0.1$; and for $F < 3.2$ Jy ms, the index was $-0.2 \pm 0.1$.
 The studies mentioned above mainly probe the high fluence bursts from this repeater observed at relatively high frequencies.
 In contrast, our observations detected low intrinsic fluence bursts from $\FRB$ at a low-frequency regime, showing a broken power law in its cumulative burst rate with power law indices that change sharply with the turnover of intrinsic fluence.
 Recently, \citet{bethapudi24} identified two fluence turnovers at $0.18$ Jy ms and $1.10$ Jy ms using $79$ bursts from $\FRB$ at uGMRT (550–750 MHz), with $0.18$ Jy ms considered as the fluence completeness limit.
-The reported power indices \citep{bethapudi24} are $-0.51 \pm 0.01$ for $F < 1.10$ Jy ms and $-1.09 \pm 0.07$ for $F > 1.10$ Jy ms. However, they reported bursts with lower fluence values and relatively flatter power indices compared to our observations.
+The reported power indices \citep{bethapudi24} are $-0.51 \pm 0.01$ for $F < 1.10$ Jy ms and $-1.09 \pm 0.07$ for $F > 1.10$ Jy ms. However, they reported bursts with lower fluence values and relatively flatter power indices compared to our observations. \citet{sand2023} reported the burst rate of $\FRB$ is $0.86^{+0.5}_{-0.35}$ burst per hour at a fluence threshold of 5.2 Jy ms centred around the peak activity of the source ($0.45-0.55$).